NOTICE OF PUBLIC HEARING

 OFFICE OF THE COMMISSIONER OF INSURANCE

-The Office of the Commissioner of Insurance announces that it will hold a public hearing on a Permanent Rule for ss.
-Ins 2.02, 2.04, and 6.20, Wis.
+The Office of the Commissioner of Insurance announces that it will hold a public hearing on the Emergency Rule for s.
+INS 3.39 and 3.55, Wis.
 Adm.
-Code, relating to the repeal of restrictions related to the allocation of dividends to participating life insurance policies issued by a stock company, rating practices for exceeding filed rates for substandard risks, and revisions to the definition of investment terms, limitations on the investments of town mutual insurers and the permissible scope of foreign investments and affecting small business.
-In accordance with s.
-227.15, Stats., the Commissioner is seeking public input through the hearing and comment period regarding the content of the proposed permanent rule.
+Code, relating to Medicare supplement insurance and affecting small business in accordance with s.
+227.24 (4), Stats.
+The Commissioner is seeking public input through the hearing and comment period regarding the emergency rule.

 Time: 1:00 pm